M98abas/Mknets-Django/ReadMe.md

 ./manage.py migrate
 ```

-## If you build your table in the DB you need to run this command to make the migration for you
+## If you build your table in the models you need to run this command to make the migration for you

 ```run
 ./manage.py makemigrations